MicrosoftDocs/cpp-docs/docs/cpp/tutorial-import-stl-named-module.md

     You should compile `std` and `std.compat` using the same compiler settings that you intend to use with the code that imports them.
 If you have a multi-project solution, you can compile them once, and then refer to them from all of your projects using the [`/reference`](../build/reference/module-reference.md) compiler option.

     If you get errors, ensure that you're using the correct version of the command prompt.
 If you're still having issues, please file a bug at [Visual Studio Developer Community](https://developercommunity.visualstudio.com/home).
-While this feature is still in preview, you can find a list of known problems under [Standard library header units and modules tracking issue 1694](https://github.com/microsoft/stl/issues/1694).

     The compiler outputs four files from the previous two steps:
     - `std.ifc` is the compiled binary named module interface that the compiler consults to process the `import std;` statement.
 The compiler also consults `std.ifc` to process `import std.compat;` because `std.compat` builds on `std`.
 This is a compile-time only artifact.
 It doesn't ship with your application.
     - `std.obj` contains the implementation of the standard library.
     - `std.compat.ifc` is the compiled binary named module interface that the compiler consults to process the `import std.compat;` statement.
 This is a compile-time only artifact.
 It doesn't ship with your application.
     - `std.compat.obj` contains implementation.
 However, most of the implementation is provided by `std.obj`.
 Add `std.obj` to the command line when you compile the sample app to statically link the functionality that you use from the standard library into your application.
-    -

     As before in the `std` example, you can control the object file name and the named module interface file name with the following switches:
     - [`/Fo`](../build/reference/fo-object-file-name.md) sets the name of the object file.
 For example, `/Fo "somethingelse.obj"`.
 By default, the compiler uses the same name as the module source file (`.ixx`) you are compiling.
 In the example, the output names are `std.obj` and `std.compat.obj` by default because we're compiling the module files `std.ixx` and `std.compat.obj`.
     - [`/ifcOutput`](../build/reference/ifc-output.md) sets the name of the named module interface file (`.ifc`).
 For example, `/ifcOutput "somethingelse.ifc"`.
 By default, the compiler uses the same name as the module source file (`.ixx`) you are compiling.
 In the example, the generated `ifc` files are `std.ifc` and `std.compat.ifc` by default because we're compiling the module files `std.ixx` and `std.compat.ixx`.